Main Menu

 He is recognized for his expertise in policy and legal issues related to the Americans with Disabilities Act, community mental health care, Medicaid, and children’s issues.
 He consults with federal agencies, state policy makers, and advocates.
 Burnim has served on the board of the American Civil Liberties Union of Maryland, Disability Rights Maryland, and the Disability Rights Bar Association, and been a member of the American Bar Association Commission on Mental and Physical Disability Law.
 He is currently on the board of National Coalition for Child Protection Reform.
 On missions with Mental Disability Rights International, Burnim has helped to investigate human rights abuses in psychiatric facilities and also provided training and technical assistance to advocates and policy makers in Hungary, the Czech Republic, Albania, Romania, Ukraine, and Japan.

-Monica Porter joined the Bazelon Center in 2022 as the Policy & Legal Advocacy Attorney, bringing experience working with communities on disability rights, housing and homelessness, and access to justice.
+Monica Porter Gilbert joined the Bazelon Center in 2022 as the Policy & Legal Advocacy Attorney, bringing experience working with communities on disability rights, housing and homelessness, and access to justice.

 Monica’s previous work includes advocating with and on behalf of higher education students with mental health disabilities at Disability Rights Advocates, including issues related to leaves of absence, reasonable accommodations, and access to education and housing.
 At Homebase: The Center for Common Concerns, Monica worked with communities to increase capacity to end homelessness, including responding to COVID-19, increasing Census 2020 participation, and building cross-sector work through the Criminal Legal System Initiative.